-Mindy Porell, RYT 200, Owner of BreatheMoreYoga LLC, is a graduate of Sacred Rivers Yoga and 108 Monkeys 200 hour Yoga Service Training.
-She has been a practicing yogini for over a decade.
-Her goal is to provide a safe and comfortable space for her students.
-Mindy has been an integral part of www.108monkeys.org, a non-profit organization teaching yoga and meditation to inner city youth with the goal of increasing self-regulation.
+Mindy Porell, Owner of BreatheMoreYoga LLC, RYT-200, holds two – 200 hour Yoga Teacher Training Certifications, one from Sacred Rivers Yoga and one from 108 Monkeys 200 hour Yoga Service Training.
+She also has 100 training hours with Beryl Bender Birch, one of the most highly regarded and well known yoga teachers in the United States.
+Mindy has been a practicing yogini for over a decade.
+Mindy has been an integral part of www.108monkeys.org, a non-profit organization teaching yoga, meditation and mindfulness to inner city youth with the goal of increasing self-regulation.
 Mindy is passionate about sharing the gifts of yoga with every body type and every skill level, truly believing that yoga is for everyone.

 Sally Woods, RYT 200, has always been a physically active person as a dancer, athlete and fitness instructor.
 She discovered the benefits of yoga at a time in her life when career stress was manifesting itself with undeniable negative physical effects.
 After only three years of practicing yoga, she realized she could calm her mind while challenging and strengthening her body in a powerful yet peaceful and compassionate way, and wanted to expand her practice and knowledge by completing her teacher training with Vinyasa teacher and author, Rolf Gates in 2014.
 As a dancer, she found Vinyasa (flow) yoga to be a natural style for her to embrace and share.